 Ländtor Landshut is situated in a good spot near some establishments of restaurants, shops, and bars that visit this historical landmark, like hitting two birds with one stone.

 Address: Kirchgasse 232, 84028 Landshut, Germany

 There are many great things to do in Landshut, and one of them is to visit and explore St. Martin’s Church.
 The church is among the famous and marvelous tourist attractions in town.

-It is also among the most important landmark and historical occasions together with Trausnitz Castle and Landshuter Hochzeit festivity.
-Exploring the church is among the best adventure to take while checking out the beauty of lower Bavaria.
+It is also among the most important landmark and historical occasions with Trausnitz Castle and Landshuter Hochzeit festivity.
+Exploring the church is among the best adventures to take while checking out the beauty of lower Bavaria.

 See Related: Best Day Trips from Dresden